Are you in touch with your financial situation?

 Is your mortgage protection up to date?
 This might seem like an unnecessary expense, but what would you do if you were injured or taken ill and unable to work?
 The loss of an income into your home could have serious consequences, and force you to use savings that you had earmarked to one of your financial goals.
 You could even be forced to rely on credit cards and debt to finance your household.
 Putting in place the right income protection will mitigate this issue should it happen, and life insurance will provide for your family should the unthinkable happen.

-7. Estate Planning as part of your Financial Review
+7. Estate Planning

 Have you considered what will happen to your estate and assets after you die?
 How will they be divided amongst your family and loved ones?
 And how can you do that in the most tax-efficient way that ensures that everything goes to the people you want to leave them to?
 Estate planning is a complex area that requires expert advice.
 We recommend using the services of a professional estate planning consultant.
 Our sister company Will Protect* can assist with your estate planning requirements.